iterative/dvc.org/static/docs/use-cases/shared-development-server.md

 ```

 Your colleagues can [checkout](/doc/command-reference/checkout) the project
-data, and have both `raw` and `clean` data files instantly appear in their
+data, and have both `raw` and `clean` data files appear in their workspace
-workspace without moving anything manually.
-After this, they could decide to
+without moving anything manually.
+After this, they could decide to continue
-continue building this pipeline and process the cleaned up data:
+building this pipeline and process the cleaned up data:

 ```dvc
 $ git pull